miguelsiloli/Jupyterbook/miguelsilva/07_LLM/Airbnb_NER.md

     </div>
   </div>
 </div>

-The pretrained encoder should create semantically meaningful embeddings.
+**These models are not comparable since the dataset and NER definitions are very different** The pretrained encoder should create semantically meaningful embeddings.
 These embeddings should show clearn clusters by entity types and a classification algorithm such as SVM decision boundaries should be able to help validate these clusters semantic sense.

 Outliers might indicate data quality issues: